 Travel Disclosure.
-Investigators must also disclose reimbursed or sponsored travel related to their institutional responsibilities, as defined above in the definition of financial interest.
+Investigators must also disclose reimbursed or sponsored travel related to their institutional responsibilities, as defined above in the definition of significant financial interest, prior to travel or after the initial disclosure, within 30 days of each travel occurrence.
 Such disclosures must include, at a minimum, the purpose of the trip, the identity of the sponsor/organizer, the destination, the duration, and, if known, the monetary value.
 The Institutional Official will determine if additional information is needed (i.e., the monetary value if not already disclosed) to determine whether the travel constitutes a financial conflict of interest with the Investigator’s research.

 IV.
-Review and Decision of the Institutional Official
+Review of Significant Financial Interest Disclosures

+The Institutional Official, or designee, is responsible for assessing the relatedness of the disclosed significant financial interest(s) to PHS-funded research and determining when they constitute a financial conflict of interest.
+The following parameters are used to determine relatedness:

+• The significant financial interest could be affected by the PHS-funded research, or

+• The significant financial interest is in an entity whose financial interests could be affected by the PHS- funded research.

-If the disclosure form reveals a significant financial interest or a conflict of interest related to the research, it will be reviewed by the Institutional Official, and/or University’s Conflict of Interest Committee in collaboration with the Offices of Research and Sponsored Programs and Academic Affairs, for a determination of whether it constitutes a conflict of interest.
-If a conflict of interest exists, the Institutional Official will take action within sixty (60) days to eliminate, reduce, mitigate, or manage the conflict, as appropriate.
+If the Institutional Official, or designee, determines the significant financial interest is related to the research, the Institutional Official, and/or University’s Conflict of Interest Committee in collaboration with the Offices of Research and Sponsored Programs and Academic Affairs, then determines whether the significant financial interest could directly and significantly affect the design, conduct, or reporting of the research.
+If a financial conflict of interest exists, the Institutional Official will take action within sixty (60) days to manage the conflict, as appropriate.

+In cases where the Institutional Official has a disclosed significant financial interest related to the research under review, or where additional independence is warranted, the Institutional Official will recuse themselves from the review and determination, and an above-designated party will perform the review of relatedness and determination of financial conflict of interest.

+The Principal Investigator is responsible for notifying the Institutional Official and Office of Research and Sponsored Programs when new personnel are added to a project or when new financial interests need to be disclosed.
+When an Investigator who is new to participating in the research project or when an existing Investigator discloses a new significant financial interest, the institution’s designated official(s) will review the disclosure(s), make a determination of financial conflict of interest and develop a management plan within sixty (60) days.
+The Institutional Official will follow all policy items regarding the determination of significant financial interest, review, and management of a financial conflict of interest, if found.

+V. Determination and Management of Significant Financial Interests that Pose a Financial Conflict of Interest

-A conflict of interest will exist when the Institutional Official determines that the reported interest could directly and significantly affect the design, conduct, or reporting of PHS-supported research, as well as any other externally funded research.
-If the Institutional Official determines that there is a conflict of interest that can be managed or mitigated, they must require and approve a written management plan before any related research goes forward.
-The affected Investigator is responsible for developing and submitting a proposed management plan, in consultation with the Institutional Official.
+A financial conflict of interest will exist when the Institutional Official determines that the reported significant financial interest is related to the research and could directly and significantly affect the design, conduct, or reporting of PHS-supported research, as well as any other externally funded research.
+If the Institutional Official determines that a financial conflict of interest can be managed, they must require and approve a written management plan that shall specify the actions that have been, or shall be, taken to manage such financial conflicts of interest.